Johan Cruyff: Catalonia football team

-As well as representing Catalonia on the pitch in 1976, Cruyff also managed the Catalonia national team from 2009 to 2013, leading the team to a victory over Argentina in his debut match.

-On 2 November 2009, Cruyff was named as manager of the Catalonia national team.
+As well as representing Catalonia on the pitch in 1976, Cruyff also managed the Catalonia football team from 2009 to 2013, leading the team to a victory over Argentina in his debut match.
+On 2 November 2009, Cruyff was named as manager of the Catalonia football team.
 It was his first managing job in 13 years.
 On 22 December 2009, they played a friendly game against Argentina, which ended in a Catalonia win, 4–2 at Camp Nou.
 On 28 December 2010, Catalonia played a friendly against Honduras winning 4–0 at the Estadi Olímpic Lluís Companys.
 On 30 December 2011, Catalonia played Tunisia in a goalless draw at the Lluís Companys.
 In their last game under Cruyff, on 2 January 2013, Catalonia drew with Nigeria at the Cornellà-El Prat, 1–1.